HannesOberreiter/btree_database/README.md

-# Helper Repo - Docker MySQL
+# Helper Repo - Docker MySQL and MariaDB

-Helper Repo for setting up Docker Container with multiple MySQL databases.
+Helper Repo for setting up Docker Container with multiple MySQL and MariaDB databases.
 Used in production and development.

 Idea from this blog article: